vincentbarr/vincentbarr.github.com/_posts/2019-08-19-doing-better.md

 One way to figure out what you want is to state what you don’t want, and reverse it.

-Here are a few crude examples.
+Here are a few examples.

 | If you don’t want to                                                  | Then you may want to                                                                                                                                                                              |
 |-----------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|